 On November 15, 1943, tragedy came to our beloved church, when the entire plant was completely gutted and destroyed by a fire of unknown origin.
 It was indeed a heart-rending sight when many stood in the ruins the next day ....
 But there amid the ashes and rubble was born the determination to rebuild as soon as possible.

-More than 65 years after that service in September 1945, the present members of this active community carry on the traditions of those early members and rededicate themselves and the church as a place of worship, healing, and hospitality.
-The parish strives to deepen its relationship with one another and initiate new outreach programs outside the walls of our parish.
+More than 70 years after that service in September 1945, the present members of this active community plan to carry on the traditions of those early members and rededicate themselves and the church as a place of worship, healing, and hospitality as they join communion with Trinity Parish.
+The parish will strive to initiate new outreach programs outside the walls of their new parish.

 Click here to read the Wikipedia entry for the Parish of the Messiah.